Dirac bracket and time dependent constraints: General Relativity

-These four constraints arise from the invariance under the four-dimensional (per point) group of diffeomorphisms in four dimensions, and they turn out to be first class.
-Since the space-space part of the metric has got six independent components, one arrives at the well-known counting of $6-4=2$ degrees of freedom per point for General Relativity.
+Therefore, general relativity is a totally constrained theory, with its Hamiltonian density being a combination of four constraints.
+These four constraints arise from the invariance under the four-dimensional (per spacetime point) group of diffeomorphisms in four dimensions, and they turn out to be first-class.
+Since the space--space part of the metric has six independent components, one arrives at the well-known counting of $6 -4 =2$ degrees of freedom per point for general relativity.
+One way to fix the gauge is to add four extra~constraints,